TEXAS EXPUNGEMENT ATTORNEY

 • Deferred disposition → dismissal → expunction

-• No complaint filed + 180 days since arrest
+• No complaint filed + 180 days since arrest (when applicable)

 • Acquittal or pardon